-I work as a Teaching Associate in Philosophy at the University of Bristol, lecturing on courses on Realism, Critical Reasoning, Philosophy of Psychology, Metaphysics, and Epistemology.
+I work as a Teaching Associate in Philosophy at the University of Bristol, lecturing on courses on Realism, Philosophy of Psychology, Philosophy of Mathematics, Metaphysics and Epistemology.

 I recently worked as a Postdoctoral Research Fellow in philosophy at the University of Leeds, working with John Divers on the Leverhulme-funded Thinking Counterfactually project alongside Shyane Siriwardena.